-Not a diet in the conventional sense, this eating plan focuses on minimizing inflammation, which is at the root of many chronic diseases, especially in people over 60.
+The anti-inflammatory diet focuses on minimizing inflammation, which is at the root of many chronic diseases.
+Here’s a robust anti-inflammatory foods list.

 Inflammation is your body’s natural reaction to an intruder.
 You get a splinter in your finger and the area around it gets inflamed because your body’s defenses rush to the site to isolate the invasion and promote healing.
 In this example, your immune system is working as it should.
 But when your immune system is overactive it can cause unproductive inflammation that, if left unchecked, can lead to disease.
 Chronic inflammation can play a role in everything from Alzheimer’s disease, many cancers, and type 2 diabetes to heart disease, arthritis, asthma, and a whole host of digestive problems.